killfoley/programming-scriptingproblems/README.md

 ### Introduction
 The scripts located in this repository are examples of how to use various programming techniques when learning Python as part of the Programming and Scripting module for the Data Analytics course (GMIT).
-These techniques include if/elif statements; for/while loops; mathematical operations; reading in a file and so on.
+These techniques include if/elif statements; for/while loops; mathematical operations; reading in a file, data plotting and so on.
 The following document describes how the scripts were designed, researched, written and executed to arrive at the desired outcome.

 ### Prerequisites